 “I thoroughly enjoy data archiving and organizing,” Michael said.
-Perhaps a massive understatement.
-While he’s looked at Digital Asset Management (DAM) software and other tools to manage his ever-growing library, Michael prefers a more straightforward approach to figuring out what’s where.
+That’s perhaps a massive understatement.
+While he’s looked at digital asset management (DAM) software and other tools to manage his ever-growing library, Michael prefers a more straightforward approach to figuring out what’s where.
 His focus is on a simplified directory structure.

-“I would have to say I spend about 2 hours a week just going through files and sorting things out but it’s fun for me,” Michael said.
+“I would have to say I spend about two hours a week just going through files and sorting things out, but it’s fun for me,” Michael said.
 “There are essentially five top-level directories.”

 Documents, installs, disk images, music, and a general storage directory comprise the highest hierarchy.
 “I don’t put files in folders with other folders,” he explained.
 “The problem I run into is figuring out where to go for old archives that are spread across multiple machines.”